ultrabug/mkdocs-static-i18n/README.md

 This is because the MkDocs `search` plugin is hardcoded in the themes javascript sources so there can only be one search index for the whole build.

+This feature can be disabled using the `search_reconfigure` option.

 ## Compatibility with other plugins